etsangsplk/hashgraph-ledger/README.md

     openssl genrsa -passout pass:mypassphrase -out private_key.pem 2048
     openssl rsa -in private_key.pem -passin pass:mypassphrase -pubout -out public_key.pem

+NOTE: If your private key file gets compromised or you lose the passphrase, it will become impossible to claim your stakes stored in the ledger.

 ## Become a shareholder